On the Hausdorff dimension of microsets: Preliminaries

-If a set is regular enough, for instance a self-similar set of positive dimension, then one could expect all microsets to be of the same dimension without appealing to Theorem \ref{maincor}.
+If a set is regular enough, for instance a self-similar set of positive dimension, then one could expect all microsets to be of the same dimension without appealing to Corollary \ref{maincor}.
 However, it is easy to find microsets which are just singletons.
 Simply consider the middle third Cantor set $\mathcal{C}$, then $(4\mathcal{C} - 4/3) \cap [0,1]= \{0\}$ is a miniset and hence a microset.
-This example can be easily modified such that none of the defining minisets contains singletons but the microset does.
+This example can be easily modified such that none of the defining minisets contain singletons but the microsets do.
 Thus it is natural to discard all microsets which only contain points on the boundary of $X$.
 This will be reflected in the next definition which strays slightly from the formulation in \cite{Fu}.

 \begin{defn} Let $F$ be a compact subset of $\mathbb{R}^d$.
 We consider only microsets which intersect the interior of $X$.
 Then the collection of all such microsets of $F$ is called the gallery of $F$, denoted by $\mathcal{G}_F$. \end{defn}